KannaDev/Hina/README.md

 # Hina
-Open-Source Multi-Purpose Discord Bot made by [Kanna](https://kannadev.com/)
+Open-Source Multi-Purpose Discord Bot made by [Kanna](https://kannadev.com/).

-Credits to [this repository](https://github.com/reconlx/djs-base-handler) for the base handler (ɔ◔‿◔)ɔ ♥
+Credits to [this repository](https://github.com/reconlx/djs-base-handler) for the base handler. (ɔ◔‿◔)ɔ ♥

 # What is Hina?